Jala3400/Logo_to_ASCII/docs/tutorial.md

 -   It is also possible to change the size of the image.
 See the [size and position tutorial](tutorial/tutorial-size-position.md) for more.

-In this case we use the argument `-w`, which sets the width in characters the end result will have.
+In this case we use the argument `-w, --wc <WIDTH_IN_CHARS>`, which sets the width in characters the end result will have.

 ```bash
 l2a Cross_Calatrava.png -w 100